Driving to Europe this summer? Here's how to prepare for your road trip – and what to do in the event of a breakdown.

 Just as in the UK, any good breakdown service will aim to have you fixed at the side of the road so you can be on your way as quickly as possible.

-If your car can't be fixed at the side of the road it will often be taken to a local garage to be repaired, which can mean some local lingo will be needed, so keep a phrasebook or an equivalent smartphone app handy.
+If your car can't be fixed at the side of the road, it will often be taken to a local garage to be repaired, which can mean some local lingo will be needed, so keep a phrasebook or an equivalent smartphone app handy.

-‘Always make sure your breakdown cover extends to the countries you’ll be visiting and that it includes benefits such as a hire car if yours can’t be fixed,’ recommends David.
-‘Also check that your car will be repatriated to the UK if it can’t be fixed in time for your return journey.’
+‘Always make sure your breakdown cover extends to the countries you’ll be visiting and that it includes benefits such as a hire car if yours can’t be fixed,’ says LV=’s Dave Redmond.

 Firstly, don’t panic.
 As you would in the UK, call the emergency services if it’s a serious incident and contact your insurer as soon as you can.
 Depending on the severity of the accident and if there are any injuries, try to move to a safe place as described above (behind a barrier and behind the final stopped vehicle) before making any calls.